Denel Aeronautics

 Denel Aeronautics is the aviation and aerospace division of the state-owned Denel corporation of South Africa.
 It is one of the successors of the South African aviation company Atlas Aircraft Corporation.

 The division was created during 1992 following the acquisition and absorption of Atlas Aircraft into Denel.
 Initially named Denel Aviation, it was rebranded as Denel Aeronautics during 2017 following the reintegration of Denel Aerostructures.

-It is the manufacturer of the Rooivalk, a domestically-developed attack helicopter that had been developed by Atlas Aircraft; the company also provides support services for a wide range of aircraft, both of the former Atlas Aircraft's range and from numerous international manufacturers.
+The company manufactures the Rooivalk, a domestically-developed attack helicopter that had been developed by Atlas Aircraft; the company also provides support services for a wide range of aircraft, both of the former Atlas Aircraft's range and from numerous international manufacturers.

 Denel Aeronautics is the dominant provider of aircraft maintenance and support services across various types operated by the South African Air Force; it also provides those services to other operators worldwide.

 History

 During 1992, the South African aviation company Atlas Aircraft Corporation was absorbed into Denel, a state-owned defence conglomerate.
 In conjunction with this restructuring, the company's name was changed to Denel Aviation, functioning as the aviation and aerospace-orientated division of Denel thereafter.

 During 2006, Denel Aviation was reorganised and its activities split between two separate divisions; for the most part, manufacturing activity was transferred to the newly created Denel Aerostructures, which Denel Aviation continued to operate, specialising in aircraft servicing and maintenance.
 During 2017, Denel Aviation and Denel Aerostructures were reunited by their merger to form Denel Aeronautics.